Thomas Adès: Pianist

+Musical Director

 Adès was the first Music Director of the Birmingham Contemporary Music Group from 1998 to 2000.

 He served as Artistic Director of the Aldeburgh Festival from 1999 to 2008, succeeded in 2009 by the pianist Pierre-Laurent Aimard.

 In 2000, he was composer-in-residence of the Ojai Festival in California (along with Mark-Anthony Turnage), under the artistic direction of Ernest Fleischmann.
 While there, performances included: